 D4 = exceptional drought.

-The Virginia Drought Monitoring Task Force, a collaboration of state and federal agencies, issued its most recent Drought Status Report on June 17, 2015.
+The Virginia Drought Monitoring Task Force, a collaboration of state and federal agencies, issued its most recent Drought Status Report on May 16, 2016.
 A link to the report, along with other current drought-status information, is available online at http://www.deq.virginia.gov/Programs/Water/WaterSupplyWaterQuantity/Drought.aspx.
-The next report is scheduled for July 2015.
 The Task Force’s reports typically include information from some or all of the following agencies: University of Virginia Climatology Office, U.S. Geological Survey (USGS), and the Virginia departments of Agriculture and Consumer Services, Health, and Environmental Quality.
+The next report is scheduled for mid-July, 2016.

 The Drought Monitoring Task Force also produces a daily map rating drought-status indicators.
-Shown below is the July 1, 2015.
+Shown below is daily map for July 1, 2016.
 The status-indicator abbreviations on that map are as follows: GW = groundwater levels, Prcp = precipitation deficits, Res – reservoir storage, and Flow = stream flow conditions.
-F or each region of Virginia, the indicators are color coded for “normal,” “watch,” “warning,” or “emergency conditions.”
+For each region of Virginia, the indicators are color coded for “normal,” “watch,” “warning,” or “emergency conditions.”
 Any given day’s current map and more information on drought status in Virginia are available the Task Force Web site listed above.

-The June 30, 2015, U.S. Drought Monitor rated 41.7 percent of the United States (including all or parts of 42 states) as being abnormally dry or worse, and it rated about 13 percent of the country (including all or parts of 12 states), as being in severe drought or worse (categories D2, D3, and D4).
+The June 28, 2016, U.S. Drought Monitor rated 40.8% of the United States (including all or parts of 45 states, plus Puerto Rico) as being abnormally dry or worse.
+The Drought Monitor rated 4.6% of the country (including all or parts of 14 states), as being in severe drought or worse (categories D2, D3, and D4).
+The highest percentage in the severe-or-worse categories reported by the Drought Monitor since it began in 2000 was 38.5% of the country for the week of August 7, 2012.

 The nationwide percentages for abnormally dry or worse (D0-D4) and severe or worse (D2-D4) in the previous three months and one year ago were as follows:

-For a look ahead, the National Weather Service/Climate Prediction Center’s “U.S. Seasonal Drought Outlook” for the next 90 days is available at http://www.cpc.ncep.noaa.gov/products/expert_assessment/sdo_summary.html.
-Shown below is the outlook map available on July 1, 2015.
+For a look ahead, the National Weather Service/Climate Prediction Center’s “U.S. Seasonal Drought Outlook” is available at http://www.cpc.ncep.noaa.gov/products/expert_assessment/sdo_summary.php.
+Shown below is the outlook map available on July 1, 2016.